 02: Building a Local Reputation is Essential for any Company through Word of Mouth and Online

 Every company should want to develop a positive reputation in its local community, even if it is a worldwide brand.
 It’s often advantageous, especially when it’s time to hire professionals, to be known as productive neighbors in the business community.

 Many Online Platforms for Reviews

 An extension of your reputation is your rank in online reviews.
 Google is just one place where customers will review their experience working with you.
 Many platforms exist with powerful and loyal userbases where your company can be rated and reviewed.
 Some websites, like Facebook, have a social media component to them and offer you advertising options.
 Others, like Yelp, were designed almost solely to review local companies.
 Some online review sites have been developed around specific industries, like Houzz for the interior design and house remodeling industry and Avvo for legal services.

-Companies with a local focus must consider their online reputation, ask customers to give them feedback online, and treat this component as a critical extension of their marketing.
+Companies focused on finding customers near them must consider their online reputation, ask customers to give them feedback online, and treat this component as a critical extension of their marketing.
 It’s like word of mouth on steroids.
 Small businesses that ignore online reviews do so at their peril.
 Google looks at positive and negative reviews from various rating sites as a rank factor.
 If you want to be found by customers looking for you online, receiving a consistent flow of positive reviews should be part of your SEO marketing plan.